 We have created this privacy statement in order to demonstrate our firm commitment to privacy.
-The following discloses our information gathering and dissemination practices for this website.
+The following discloses our information-gathering and dissemination practices for this website.

 We use the user's email address to send forum notifications such as replies to their posts.
-Users can opt-out of these notifications at any time by clicking a link in those emails.
+Users can opt out of these notifications at any time by clicking a link in those emails.
 Users can set a profile option to default to subscribe to these forum notifications or not.
 Users can also opt-in or opt-out of individual discussions when posting a reply.
 Users can also subscribe to subforums and receive notifications when a new discussion is posted.

 Users have access to a page to stop all those forum notifications and can use this at any time.

 We use the Cloudflare CDN services.
 Cloudflare may at any time present visitors with a request for information before giving access to our site.
-This request for information is generally presented when Cloudflare has reasons to believe the visitor is using a compromised browser or system, act as a spammer or a bad actor in general.
+This request for information is generally presented when Cloudflare has reasons to believe the visitor is using a compromised browser or system, act like a spammer or a bad actor in general.
 This request for information is automated and no information is automatically exchanged between us and Cloudflare.
 We manually add IP address ranges to Cloudflare from time to time to prevent known spammers from accessing our website.

 This site contains links to other sites.
-Geekzone is not responsible for the privacy practices or the content of such web sites.
+Geekzone is not responsible for the privacy practices or the content of such websites.